yugabyte/hashicorp-vault-ysql-plugin/README.md

 export VAULT_TOKEN="root"
 ```

-##  Using Vault
+###  Using Vault

--   Run the server in the development mode
+-   Running the server in the development mode
     -   For running the vault server in development mode `dev` flag is used.
     -   The `dev-root-token` informs the vault to use the default vault token of `root` to login.
         In case of production mode this token is required to be set.